sara-nl/spiderdocs/source/Pages/storage_on_spider.rst

 Extraction and Redistribution)` and your own Unix-based system.
 Other options may be available, but these are currently not supported by us.

-* Example of transferring data from :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` to your own Unix-based system:
+* Example of transferring data from :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` to your own system:

 .. code-block:: bash